J-DubApps/Blog/content/about/about.md

 Writing code changed my life, along with tech and curiosity.<br />
 Myers-Briggs says I am INTP, but I do like people.
 At least the cool ones.<br />
 My close earliest friends call me “Jules”, lately "JDub" is the nickname and <a href="https://github.com/J-DubApps" style="text-decoration: none;">GitHub username</a><br />
 Despite managing Cisco/Microsoft/Linux systems, I am a huge Apple geek.
-This is not an uncommon thing nowadays.<br />
+Not an uncommon thing nowadays.<br />
 I am an EV fan and Tesla early-adopter.
-Nice car despite the association with a certain autistic immigant Oligarch.&#129335;<br />
+Was a great car, in spite of a certain autistic immigant Oligarch.&#129335;<br />
 For hobbies I write, play guitar/ukelele, and develop messy PowerShell and Python code. <br />
 <a href ="https://julianwest.me/Blog/contact/contacting/"><i><b>How to reach me</a></i></b>
 </div>